priya-dwivedi/CarND/Term 2/CarND-MPC Control -P5/README.md

 * dt - I tried dt values of 0.10, 0.12, 0.15 and 0.20.
 I found at 0.10 or below the car oscillated around the center of the track.
 And at 0.20 while the motion was smooth, the car rolled off the edge of the track around the curve.
 The best performance was at dt = 0.12.
 * N - Once dt was locked, I tried very high N - 30 and motion of the car was very jerky.
 The car was not very sensitive to N as long as it was in the range between 10 and 15.
 I finally chosen N =12.

+###3.
+Polynomial Fitting and MPC Preprocessing

+The x and y coordinates received from the simulator were in the map space.
+They were converted to vehicle space in main.cpp line 104.
+Once the coordinates were in the vehicle space, a 3rd degree polynomial was fit to them and then used to calculate CTE.

 ## Dependencies